‘moment of insight’

 Like my previous blog at Peace Corps Worldwide (Czech Republic 1994-96)—who deplatformed me in 2015 as soon as I started talking ‘conspiracy theory’—this one also includes our varied interests and worldviews–from gardening to Globalism–and how these seemingly disparate topics converge.

 Basically, it’s a blog of sometimes scathing social criticism interrupted regularly by homestead happy snaps and varied like-minded shares and much musing on life’s many squashers, liberty’s sorry lack and nature’s incessant persecutors.
-And, how we’re planting, and sharing, and doing what we can in our wee way to stand against these corrupt forces.
+And, how we’re planting, and sharing, and doing what we can in our wee way to stand against these corrupting forces.

 Above all, we love self-reliance!
 So, we’re raising a small herd of sheep and goats, a happy family of Red Wattle pigs, pastured poultry, growing year-round produce, keeping honeybees, as well as producing homemade raw milk cheeses, hard cider, Kombucha, sourdough breads, and loads of canned goods and treats.